 How To Make A Monkey Fist Knot Useful For Survival

-Most people think of them as a self-defense weapon.
+Because most people think of them ONLY as a self-defense weapon.

-So as you can tell, knowing how to use and tie this knot is worth it.
+So as you can tell, it’s a versatile knot worth learning:

 paracord monkey fist